MthsBttgr/raytracer/README.md

 I followed the guide: "Raytracing in one weekend".
 Link: https://github.com/RayTracing/raytracing.github.io.
 I only completed the first book.
 I might return and do the others later, but right now i want to move on to other stuff.

+I tried to make it faster by adding my own multithreading aswell which went very well.